-Reduce dependence on activities that harm life-sustaining ecosystems; and
+- Reduce dependence on activities that harm life-sustaining ecosystems

 Based on these four guiding principles, the SSTF has created four “interest groups” to focus on: Energy, Water Quality, Transportation and Planning, and Education and Promotion.
-Sustainability does involve a much wider spectrum than these four issues, but this focus will better allow the Task Force to formulate action items and measure results, both short- and long- term.
+Sustainability does involve a much wider spectrum than these four issues, but this focus will better allow the Task Force to formulate action items and measure results, both short-term and long-term.

-The SSTF meets every other month on the 4th Thursday at 12:00 noon in the 3rd floor conference room at City Hall (Sheboygan).
-Please consider joining us to help make Sheboygan a better place to live, work and play!
+►The SSTF meets every other month on the 4th Thursday at 12:00 noon in the 3rd floor conference room at Sheboygan City Hall.
+Please consider joining us to help make Sheboygan a better place to live, work, and play!